 - Six swords and six shields would have been a better mix because there might be some fighting over who gets a shield.

-If you have a little Zelda fan in your life, or maybe even a big one, why not consider this unique plush sword and shield set?
+If you have a little Zelda fan in your life, or maybe even a big one, why not consider this unique foam sword?

-The sword is a full 31.5 inches which keeps it in proportion to the shield.
+The sword has a total height of either 41.5 inches or 31 inches depending on the selected item.
+Furthermore, it is made of high-density foam.
 It is soft enough to prevent injury should your little Zelda fan decide to slay Ganon/Gerudo and catch you with the tip.
 Despite the length, the sword is still lightweight enough for kids to be able to easily handle well.

-- A great addition to a Zelda fan’s bedroom.
+- A great addition to a Zelda fans.

 - Won’t cause injury.